schlende/friendai/server/instructions/instructions.md

     - uses the id from the cookie
     - takes in JSON for all fields in users table
     - updates database with JSON values
+9. Recommend people API - you can enter in free form text eg: "I'm going hiking this afternoon"... and it will return a list of people who might like to go with you from your pool
+    - takes in free-form text...

 ## Database connection